gretab5802/gretab5802.github.io/README.md

 Associate Embedded Engineer at FDR Design, Buffalo, MN: August 2019 - February 2022
 * Designed and programmed LED touchscreen interfaces for window gas sensors for data visualization.
 * Assembled and integrated custom semiconductor chips for gas sensors.
-* Contributed to the development of company website and shopping page.
+* Contributed to the development of the company website and shopping page.

 ### Projects
 ASL Computer Vision Translator, CSCI 4511W - Introduction to Artificial Intelligence: March 2024 - May 2024